 InternFSU students are not limited to working only during normal business hours of 8 AM-5 PM.
 However, the alternative work schedule should have been advertised in the experience description and disclosed during the hiring process.

-If an InternFSU position requires more than 120 hours during the Fall 2018 semester, a Supervisor can elect to hire the student in a 100% department-funded OPS role for additional hours.
+If an InternFSU position requires more than 120 hours during the Fall and Spring semesters, a Supervisor can elect to hire the student in a 100% department-funded OPS role for additional hours.
 The student should be kept in the same job code, but only the funding source should be changed.

-What if I have already advertised an internship for Fall 2018 through a different vehicle?
+What if I have already advertised an internship through a different vehicle?
 Can they be included?

-If you have already advertised an internship for Fall 2018, please contact the InternFSU program at firstname.lastname@example.org to discuss the possibility of including your internship in the InternFSU program.
+If you have already advertised an internship, please contact the InternFSU program at firstname.lastname@example.org to discuss the possibility of including your internship in the InternFSU program.

-What if I have already hired an intern for FALL 2018?
+What if I have already hired an intern?
 Can they be included in the InternFSU program?

-If you have already hired an intern for Fall 2018, please contact the InternFSU program at email@example.com to discuss the possibility of including your intern in the InternFSU program.
+If you have already hired an intern for , please contact the InternFSU program at email@example.com to discuss the possibility of including your intern in the InternFSU program.

 Are interns expected to work over FSU observed holidays?